websensei/Cherryservers-Terraform-Kubeone-Example/README.md

 ## Setting Up

-And of course cherrservers.com account with the credit in balance, which will be used to order services with hourly billing.
+You will cherrservers.com account with the credit in balance, which will be used to order services with hourly billing.

 Create API key <https://portal.cherryservers.com/#/settings/api-keys/>
 export it to variables.tf file:

 ```sh
 provider "cherryservers" {
   auth_token = "amalkaad23asd4a8awd43a32e3492"
 }
 ```

+Other imporant variables:
+-"team_id"
+-"region" "EU-East-1"
+-"plan_id"
+-"private_key" & "public_key"

 ## How to use